elainecookiee/Langobot/README.md

 8. Train your bot by matching dialogue with the correct Intent.

 ![apiai](/images/apiai.png)

-### II.
+### III.
 Download the HTML and JavaScript example SDK to build your own interface!

 This list of SDKs recommended by API.ai can be found [here](https://docs.api.ai/docs/sdks)